nextflow-io/nextflow/docs/example.rst

 In more detail:

 * line 1: The script starts with a `shebang <http://en.wikipedia.org/wiki/Shebang_(Unix)>`_ declaration.
-This allows you to launch your pipeline, as any other BASH script
+This allows you to launch your pipeline, as any other Bash script

 * line 3: Declares a pipeline parameter named ``params.in`` that is initialized with the value ``$HOME/sample.fa``.This value can be overridden when launching the pipeline, by simply adding the option ``--in <value>`` to the script command line